blurite/rsprot/README.md

 `service.worldEntityAvatarFactory.release(avatar)`

 ## Changes

+### Revision 223
+Not many changes occurred in revision 223 - four new packets were introduced, one of which is an updated variant of an older one.

+#### Deprecations
+CAM_TARGET_OLD has been deprecated.
+This class was previously called CAM_TARGET, but Jagex has introduced a new variant of this that supports passing in the index of the player to focus on when on a world entity.
+Previously, you could only focus on a world entity itself.

+#### Additions
+Three brand-new packets were added:
+1. HIDENPCOPS
+2. HIDEPLAYEROPS
+3. HIDELOCOPS

+All these packets will hide right-click options 1-5 on any of the respective elements.
+The examine option, if present, will still render, however.
+The intended purpose here is to make moving on a ship more convenient, as mis-clicks on random things are quite easy to occur while at the wheel of a ship.

 ### Revision 222
 In revision 222, Jagex released the first prototype of the tech used for sailing.